jmettraux/aac_magic/src/spells.md

 A shield of pain with (1d6 + skill) * WP "hit points".
 A creature attempting to cross the shield takes 1d6 damage.
 Those points are removed from the shield hit points.
 When the shield reaches zero points, it vanishes.

-As a main action, the weaver of the coal shield, may consume WPs to "mend" the shield, again (1d6 + skill) * WP.
+As a main action, the caster of the coal shield, may consume WPs to "mend" the shield, again (1d6 + skill) * WP.

 ## Blue Crown